 The Vagabond must be checked when you fly.
-Checked bag fees are $25+ on domestic flights.
+Checked bag fees are at least $25 on domestic flights.
 Taking a roundtrip flight will cost, at least, an extra $50 if you have to check your bag.
 Your backpack should make traveling more affordable, not more expensive.

 Most airlines allow checked bags up to 45 linear inches or 22" x 14" x 9".